 - ID required when returning a mail-in ballot:

 Your signature on the return envelope will be compared to the signature on your voter registration card to ensure they match.
 If you forget to sign the return envelope, your ballot might be rejected.
 Additionally, if you did not submit valid ID when registering to vote by mail then you must include a copy of a non-expired photo ID or a current utility bill, bank statement, government check or paycheck that shows name and address.

 Track your ballot here: Virginia absentee ballot tracker

 Ballot curing is the process of resolving any problems with your absentee or mail ballot to ensure that your vote is counted.
 After tracking your ballot, contact your local election office to fix any issues that have been noted.

 - Your ballot will be rejected if you forget to sign it or if the signature does not match the one that the state has on file for you.

 - The state might contact you by writing or e-mail to let you know that there are issues with your ballot.

 - You must make corrections by noon on the 3rd day after Election Day for your vote to count.

 Some states have special procedures that allow you to obtain an emergency ballot if a medical or other emergency occurs after the standard absentee ballot application window.Emergency Ballot Rules

-- an officer of election who was assigned after NOON on the Saturday before the election to work in a precinct other than your own
+- you are an election officer who was assigned to work in a precinct other than your own precinct

 - Emergency ballot request ends 2PM one day before Election Day completed application must be returned by 5PM